FAQs

 When choosing your flower meadow seed mix, give consideration to what it is that you’re trying to achieve and this will help you to select the best fit for the job.

 For each flower meadow seed mix you can find a brief description on the product page and some pictures to give you a snapshot of what you can expect.
-If, after browsing through the range you still are unsure which to choose, then we will be happy to hear from you and discuss your particular project.
+If, after browsing through the range you still are unsure which to choose, then we will be happy to hear from you and discuss your particular requirements.

 When to Sow